 Several business rules apply to both the four- and five-year adjusted cohort graduation rates.
 Business rules that apply to only one of the measures will be detailed in the sections below specific to the four-year graduation rate and five-year graduation rate.
+See Appendix A for additional inclusion criteria.

-- 1) The graduation rates on the report card always are lagged by one year to include summer graduates.
+- 1. The graduation rates on the report card always are lagged by one year to include summer graduates.
 To be considered a 'summer graduate', and not a graduate in the next school year, a student must have a diploma date reported that is at least one day before the date when a majority of the district's schools (more than 50%) are serving students for the following school year using the students' calendars.
 This cutoff date is used to determine the school year that the student graduates. - a.
-For example: For the students in the 2021 cohort who graduated in the summer of 2021, the cutoff date is the day before a majority (more than 50%) of district's schools are serving students for the 2021-2022 school year based on the students' calendars.
-A student who graduates on or before the cutoff date is considered a 2021 graduate, while a student who graduates after the cutoff date is considered a 2022 graduate.
-Note that each district sets its calendar locally, so the cutoff dates will vary based on when each district "opens" its schools for the 2021-2022 school year. - 2) The full academic year criterion does not apply to the graduation rate.
-Students are assigned to the last school and district where they are enrolled. - 3) If a district has only one high school, the graduation rate for the high school may not be equal to the graduation rate for the district because some students may count in calculations only at the district level.
-Additional detail can be found in the "Where Kids Count Accountability Documentation" available on the Resources and Technical Document webpage.

-- 4) Graduation rates are calculated for any school with grade 12 that offers a high school diploma, regardless of whether the school serves any other grades. - 5) The graduation rate formula is consistent with the U.S. Department of Education's December 2008 guidance document regarding the adjusted cohort longitudinal graduation rate.
+For example: For the students in the 2022 cohort who graduated in the summer of 2022, the cutoff date is the day before a majority (more than 50%) of district's schools are serving students for the 2022-2023 school year based on the students' calendars.
+A student who graduates on or before the cutoff date is considered a 2022 graduate, while a student who graduates after the cutoff date is considered a 2023 graduate.
+Note that each district sets its calendar locally, so the cutoff dates will vary based on when each district "opens" its schools for the 2022-2023 school year. - 2.
+The full academic year criterion does not apply to the graduation rate.
+Students are assigned to the last school and district where they are enrolled. - 3.
+If a district has only one high school, the graduation rate for the high school may not be equal to the graduation rate for the district because some students may count in calculations only at the district level.
+Additional detail can be found in the "Where Kids Count Accountability Documentation" available on the Resources and Technical Document webpage. - 4.
+Graduation rates are calculated for any school with grade 12 that offers a high school diploma, regardless of whether the school serves any other grades. - 5.
+The graduation rate formula is consistent with the U.S. Department of Education's December 2008 guidance document regarding the adjusted cohort longitudinal graduation rate. - 6.
+High school students with an IEP that do not graduate by the end of their 4th year are identified in two different ways.
+Students that meet the requirements for graduation but defer their diplomas to continue receiving educational services are coded as "Grade 23".
+Students that do not meet graduation requirements and continue to work towards meeting them are coded as a grade other than 23.
+Both groups of students count as nongraduates within the graduation rate calculation. - 7.
+Students that are homeschooled and attending the district part time are treated like other public school students and will be included in the graduation rate if they meet the other inclusion criteria.
+If the student does not intend to graduate from the district, they should be reported with a withdrawal code of '43' to indicate that they transferred back to home schooling and will then be considered a "Transfer Out" in the calculation.